Master Feasibility Testing for Medical Devices: A Step-by-Step Approach

 How can manufacturers effectively navigate these obstacles to fully realize the potential of DFM, ensuring that their products not only meet market demands but also adhere to safety regulations?

 Design for Manufacturing (DFM) is a strategic engineering approach that streamlines the manufacturing process by embedding manufacturing considerations into the product design phase.
-This methodology is crucial in the medical device industry, where compliance with stringent regulatory standards and maintaining high-quality benchmarks are paramount.
+This methodology is crucial in the [medical device industry](https://www.volersystems.com/blog/10-essential-parts-of-a-product-for-medical-device-manufacturers), where compliance with stringent regulatory standards and maintaining high-quality benchmarks are paramount.
 By adopting DFM principles, manufacturers can foresee potential production challenges, leading to designs that are simpler to produce, assemble, and test.
-This proactive approach not only accelerates time-to-market but also significantly reduces costs.
+This proactive approach not only but also significantly reduces costs.

 As of 2026, trends in DFM emphasize modular manufacturing and circular practices, which focus on reusing materials and minimizing environmental impact.
 These innovations align with the industry's shift towards sustainability and efficiency, as highlighted by recent advancements in circular manufacturing and 3D printing technologies.
 Statistics reveal that companies implementing DFM strategies experience a notable decrease in non-recurring engineering (NRE) costs, enhancing their competitive edge.
 For instance, automated test systems and off-the-shelf hardware have been shown to reduce NRE costs significantly, according to industry reports.